nutirition-positions/nutrition-positions.github.io/index.md

 Tommy Herman
 - Studying Computer Science to earn a B.S.
-- Experienced in operating and repairing air separation units and nuclear reactors, now looking to gain knowledge and experience in software development projects
+- Practiced in operating and repairing air separation units and nuclear reactors, now looking to adapt industrial experience to software development projects
 - Seeking to apply computer skills to tackle a larger programming project coordinating with a team
 - Learned in HTML, Java, C++, Javascript, and BASIC languages
-- Further details about  can be found [here](https://hermantw.github.io)
+- More details on can be found [here](https://hermantw.github.io)

 Colin Jackson
 - Student working on a B.S. in Computer Science w/ focus in Security Science